cyberark/conjur/README_CI.md

 > -- Matthew Brace

 This means that to test on GKE we must handle spinning up GKE hosts manually.
-The code that does this lives under `ci/authn-k8s`.
+The code that does this lives under `ci/test_suites/authenticators_k8s`.

-This GKE tests' entrypoint -- `ci/authn-k8s/test.sh` -- is an exception to the normal pattern.
-It hasn't yet been refactored to fit the `ci/test` pattern, but should be.

 ### `ci/submit_coverage`